Dune buggy

-A dune buggy — also known as a beach buggy — is a recreational motor vehicle with large wheels, and wide tires, designed for use on sand dunes, beaches, off road or desert recreation.
+A dune buggy — also known as a beach buggy — is a recreational off-road vehicle with large wheels, and wide tires, designed for use on sand dunes, beaches, off-road or desert recreation.
 The design is usually a topless vehicle with a rear-mounted engine.
 A dune buggy can be created by modifying an existing vehicle or custom-building a new vehicle.

 Design

 Dune buggies are typically created by modifying an existing road vehicle, while sandrails are built from the ground up as a custom vehicle.

 Beetle-based buggies

-For dune buggies built on the chassis of an existing vehicle, the Volkswagen Beetle has been most commonly used as the basis for the buggy, though conversions were made from other cars (such as the Corvair and Renault Dauphine).
+For dune buggies built on the chassis of a rear-engined existing vehicle, the Volkswagen Beetle has been most commonly used as the basis for the buggy, though conversions were made from other rear-engined cars (such as the Corvair and Renault Dauphine).
 The model is nicknamed Bug, lending partial inspiration to the term "buggy."
-The Beetle platform chassis was used because the rear engine layout improves traction, the air-cooled engine avoids the complexities and failure points associated with a water-cooled engine, the front suspension was considered cheap and robust and the spare parts — and donor vehicles themselves — were cheap and readily available.
+The Beetle platform chassis was used because the rear engine layout improves traction, the air-cooled engine avoids the complexities and failure points associated with a water-cooled engine, the Beetle's front torsion bar suspension was not only considered cheap and robust, but it was also extremely easy to alter and adjust its ride-height.
+Furthermore, spare parts — and donor vehicles themselves — were cheap and readily available.
 While early dune buggy conversions were left with no body, or featured custom bodies of sheet metal (such as the EMPI Sportsters and similar buggies), glass-reinforced plastic (fiberglass) bodies, developed in the 1960s, have become the standard image of the modern buggy, and come in many shapes and sizes.

 The original fiberglass dune buggy was the 1964 "Meyers Manx" built by Bruce Meyers.
 Bruce Meyers designed his fiberglass bodies as a "kit car", using the Volkswagen Beetle chassis.
 Many other companies worldwide have been inspired by the Manx, making similar bodies and kits.
 These types of dune buggies are known as "clones".